STUDENTS Policy

 District will provide annual in-service training to all employees concerning

 the District's discipline regulations and their implementation.
-Annual training will also include, but will not
+Annual training will also include, but will

-students with disabilities, and the requirements of student confidentiality.
+of students with disabilities, and the requirements of student confidentiality.

 March 2010